 Risk assessment and photography

 The Royal Society is committed to providing its visitors with a safe environment and an enjoyable visit.
-We have updated our procedures and risk assessments for school and college visits to the Summer Science Exhibition.
-Please download and read through the health, safety and security information for schools and colleges before your visit.
-The risk assessments for all individual exhibits will be available in hard copy format at the exhibition.
+Please download and read through the up-to-date health, safety and security information for schools and colleges (PDF) before your visit.
+Please also find a general Risk Assessment for the Royal Society (PDF) as a venue for public events.
+The risk assessments for all individual exhibits have been emailed to the booking contact provided for the group.

 In case of any incidents that may affect your visit to the exhibition, please check our twitter page as above.